0x1f415/sh/README.md

 exports variables containing either conky color codes if the first argument is "conky", or ANSI escape sequences otherwise. see `stats.sh` for an example.

 incomplete, but you can easily extend for your own use.

+# fixpdf.sh

+some professors at my university give out slides in pdf format with two slides per page, which might be convenient for printing but I find incredibly irritating when trying to read digitally. this is a simple imagemagick oneliner to undo that.